enesgarip/Flask-Web-App/README.md

-After insertion of the product:
+After the insertion of the product:

 https://www.etsy.com/uk/listing/697038727/plant-awards-fun-house-plant-decorations?ref=home_more_from_this_shop-4